lbfm-rwth/carat/README.md

      email: carat@momo.math.rwth-aachen.de

 NOTE: CARAT was developed for crystallographic groups in dimensions up to 6.
 Most algorithms also work in higher dimensions.
 However, integer overflow is not trapped in general.

-INSTALLATION:
+## Installation

 The easiest way to compile CARAT is to go to the CARAT base directory (the one containing this REAMDME), and issue the make command with some